pressanykeyplease/NearbyInteraction-Sandbox/README.md

 Limitations:
 * Nearby Interaction is not supported for real devices in [these countries](https://support.apple.com/HT212274)
-* Available for iPhone 11 or later
+* Available for iPhone 11 or later and iPhone SE 2 or later